fetch(instead of XMLHttpRequest)

 elementaccessor.
 You can even scoop up the attributes of parent elements.
-This leaves form submission in the cold, though... doesn't it? 🥶
+This is very different from the mechanics of a form submission.

 formelement - or a child of that

-formelement - then the data for the whole form will be serialized and made available to the Reflex action method as the
+formelement - then the data for the whole form can optionally be serialized and made available to the server-side Reflex action method as the

 paramsis an instance of

 ActionController::Parameterswhich you can manipulate the same way you would with a real form submitted via a normal POST action, with

 permit.
 This is useful for validating models and setting multiple attributes of a model at the same time, even if it hasn't yet been saved to the datastore.